pyrsia/pyrsia/docs/tutorials/setup_on_macosx.md

  ]
 ```

-On Mac OS X using localhost does not work(because the request is made from the Docker Desktop VM), so you will need to specify the IP address of host machine
+On Mac OS X using localhost does not work(because the request is made from the
+Docker Desktop VM), so you will need to specify the IP address of host machine
 On Ubuntu (linuxy env) we were able to automate this and use localhost.

 You will need to restart Docker Desktop.
-Once restarted you should be able to pull docker images through Pyrsia
+Once restarted you should be able to
+pull Docker images through Pyrsia:

 ## Pull `alpine` docker image